Doug Ford's election as premier may benefit pro-Palestinian movement

 Despite associating with racists and stereotyping Jews, Ford was backed (at least implicitly) by the dominant Israeli nationalist Jewish organizations.
 He also appears to have won the bulk of Toronto's sizable Jewish vote.
 A CJN headline noted, "Ontario Tories win big in ridings with large Jewish populations."
 In Thornhill, the riding with the highest concentration of Jews in Ontario, Conservative candidate Gila Martow defeated her nearest rival by an astounding 29,000 to 9,000 votes.

-Unfortunately a sizable portion of Ontario's Jewish community, particularly its main lobby groups, has shifted to the right.
-This could be due to a decline in real anti-Semitism, a rise in the average Jewish socio-economic standing, or ties to an increasingly racist and right-wing Israeli public (in recent days hundreds protested against an Arab family moving into a Jewish neighborhood in Afula, an Israeli pool admitted to maintaining separate swim times for Bedouin and Jews and a Likud member of the Knesset claimed "the whole Jewish race is the greatest human capital, and the smartest").
+Unfortunately a sizable portion of Ontario's Jewish lobby groups have shifted to the right.
+This could be due to a decline in real anti-Semitism or ties to an increasingly racist and right-wing Israeli public (in recent days hundreds protested against an Arab family moving into a Jewish neighborhood in Afula, an Israeli pool admitted to maintaining separate swim times for Bedouin and Jews and a Likud member of the Knesset claimed "the whole Jewish race is the greatest human capital, and the smartest").
 Whatever the reason, every person, including Jews, who believe in justice for all, must confront this reality.

 So, how will all this play out for the Palestinian solidarity movement?